 Part of the Super Series family of cars, which combine the expected superb high performance of McLaren cars with luxurious trimming and style, the 720S Spider is typical of the brand in being usable as a daily driver yet extremely competent on track and road.
+Many are already getting a quote online for transporting it to their home so they can have the pristine experience of a brand new car.
 McLaren CEO, Mike Flewitt, spoke with pride about the new model:

 “The new McLaren 720S Spider offers an unparalleled blend of extreme performance, crafted luxury, driver involvement and daily usability – all with the additional exhilaration of open-air driving whenever required.
 As the most accomplished convertible supercar ever, the new Spider delivers across a remarkable spectrum of abilities to outstandingly high levels, and as lightest in class with an increase of just 49kg over the 720S Coupé, moves us even further ahead of our competition in the weight race.”